ibm-build-lab/acct-config-iam/README.md

     - Policy Details:  This is permission for Classic Infrastructure to open SoftLayer tickets
     - Access Policies: **Add cases and view orders**, **Edit cases**, and **View cases**.

-8. To configure IaaS permisions so that Kubernetes service in IAM can work
+    Add IaaS permisions for admin so that Kubernetes service in IAM can work

-    Set Infrastructure access
     ![classic-infra-settings](./images/classic-infra-settings.png)

 The account is now configured.